 After breakfast, you’ll be transferred to Tribhuvan International Airport for your onward journey or departure flight, marking the end of your unforgettable adventure in the Nar Phu Valley.

-The Nar Phu valley trek is considered moderately challenging.
-It involves walking for several hours each day over varied terrain and at high altitude.
+The trek is considered moderately challenging.
+It involves walking for several hours each day over varied terrain and at high altitudes.
 While no technical climbing is required, trekkers should be prepared for steep ascents, rocky trails, and changes in weather conditions.

-The best time for the Nar Phu valley trek is during the pre-monsoon (spring) season from March to May and the post-monsoon (autumn) season from September to December.
+The best time for the trek is during the pre-monsoon (spring) season from March to May and the post-monsoon (autumn) season from September to December.
 These periods offer stable weather, clear skies, and favorable trekking conditions.

 Sufficient acclimatization is crucial to prevent altitude sickness.
 Trekkers should ascend gradually, stay hydrated, and recognize the symptoms of altitude sickness.
 It’s recommended to include rest days in the itinerary for acclimatization and to descend if symptoms become severe.